What performing opportunities do you offer?

 How many majors are in the program?

-The program has eighty to eighty-five majors, a number that allows for significant individual attention.
+The program has approximately 70 majors, a number that allows for significant individual attention.

 Do graduates from the program go on to professional careers?